mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Previously, I've [presented talks at GDC](http://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking) about networked physics in the context of networking worlds of physically cubes, but it's entirely something different to be inside that world and be able to interact with it.
 This is something that at least to me, feels really exciting and new.

-So when considering the best networking approach to use in virtual reality, I considered that the key constraint that the player is actually _in there_.
-Right in there.
-The objects being networked are literally right in front of the player's face.
+So when considering the best networking approach to use in virtual reality, it became clear right away that the key constraint that the player is actually _in there_.
+Objects being networked are literally right in front of the player's face.
 Any artifacts or glitches would be immediately obvious and jarring, and any delay on the players actions would be completely unacceptable.
 Perhaps it would even make players feel sick?

 My conclusion was that players _must_ be able interact with the world with absolutely no perception of latency.
 But achieving this with traditional networking techniques is difficult, so how can we do this?